 Seek emergency medical attention or call the Poison Help line at 1-800-222-1222.

 What should I avoid while taking panobinostat?

 Certain foods may interact with panobinostat and cause side effects.
 Avoid eating star fruit, pomegranate, and grapefruit products while taking panobinostat.

 Avoid using a laxative or stool softener.
 These could make diarrhea worse.

 Panobinostat side effects

 Get emergency medical help if you have signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

 Panobinostat can cause serious or fatal heart problems.
-Get emergency medical help if you have chest pain, fast or slow heartbeats, dizziness or fainting, swelling in your legs, or shortness of breath.
+Get medical attention if you have:

 easy bruising or bleeding, bleeding that will not stop;